 - Take a deep breath and try not to worry about any possible meltdowns — whether you or the baby.
 People were very sweet to us, and even if they weren’t, you could probably assume they just don’t have kids yet.

 - Check your stroller and car seat — it’s free and you can store extra baby things (and your things too) in a stroller prampack and a car seat travel bag.
 That was my secret to bringing everything my family needed with just carry-on luggage (no extra fees, yay!) for 5 days.
+You should have plenty of space in your it cabin luggage.
 And mind you, I’m a “fashion blogger” and naturally want to bring all of the coats and all of the shoes, hahaha.

 - Bring a baby carrier with you so you can be hands-free when needed, both at the airport and when you actually arrive.
 I brought my wrap, because it folds into the tiniest thing.